Richard Vincent Whelan: Bishop of Richmond

-On December 19, 1840, Whelan was appointed the second bishop of the Diocese Richmond by Pope Gregory XVI.
-He received his episcopal consecration on March 21, 1841, from Archbishop Samuel Eccleston, with Bishops Benedict Fenwick and John Hughes serving as co-consecrators, at Baltimore.
+On December 19, 1840, Whelan was appointed the second bishop of Richmond by Pope Gregory XVI.
+He received his episcopal consecration in Baltimore at the Cathedral of the Assumption of the Blessed Virgin Mary on March 21, 1841, from Archbishop Samuel Eccleston, with Bishops Benedict Fenwick and John Hughes serving as co-consecrators, at Baltimore.

 Since the departure of Bishop Patrick Kelly in 1822, the Diocese of Richmond had been vacant.
 During that period, Richmond had become a stronghold of the Know-Nothing political party, known for its anti-Catholic bigoty and violence.
 The diocese only had six priests.

 Soon after his arrival in Richmond, Whelan appealed to the Societies for the Propagation of the Faith in Paris, Lyon, France, and Vienna in the Austrian Empire to recruit priests for the diocese.
 He also established a seminary college outside Richmond, where he resided and taught classes whenever he was in town.
-Wheland also established several parishes, missions and schools.
+Whelan also established several parishes, missions and schools.